 For more details on how to introduce new healthy parrot food to your macaw here is a great source of information.

 We are learning more every day when it comes to the nutritional needs of macaws.
-Many macaw owners were given the advice to feed their pets all-seed diets in the past.
+Many macaw owners were advised to feed their pets all-seed diets in the past.
 However, we now know that an all-seed diet can rob a bird of its health and happiness.
 Researchers are taking a closer look at the ways different ratios of seeds and pellets can impact the health of a macaw.
 The good news is that macaw owners can simply look to nature when they want to discover what’s optimal for the birds they love and cherish.
 Bird Street Bistro goes back to the basics when it comes to designing food for macaws.
-We take pride in providing all-natural, holistically minded food options.
+We take pride in providing all-natural, holistically-minded food options.